oleg-agapov/de-zoomcamp-project/docs/04_prefect.md

 1. Go to [prefect.io](https://www.prefect.io/) and register a free account.
 1. Create a workspace, for example `de-zoomcamp-2023`
 1. Go to [API Keys](https://app.prefect.cloud/my/api-keys) and create a new key.
-Copy the value of the key and workspace, and place that into `.env`:
+Copy the values of the key and the workspace, and place them to `.env`:
     ```
     PREFECT_API_KEY=<your_prefect_key>
     PREFECT_WORKSPACE=<your_account_name>/<your_key_name>